MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/applifecycle/applifecycle-instancing.md

     AppActivationArguments activationArgs =
         AppInstance::GetCurrent().GetActivatedEventArgs();

-    // As above, check for any specific activation kind we care about.
+    // Check for any specific activation kind we care about.
     ExtendedActivationKind kind = activationArgs.Kind;
     if (kind == ExtendedActivationKind::File)
     {